ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 - "token_type" is a 2-octet integer, in network byte order.
 This value must match the value in the challenge ({{challenge}}).
-This value determines the structure and semantics of the rest of the structure.
+This value determines the structure and semantics of the rest of the structure; see {{token-types}} for the registry information which establishes and defines the relationship between "token_type" and the contents of the Token structure.

-- "nonce" is a 32-octet message containing a client-generated random nonce.
+- "nonce" is a 32-octet value containing a client-generated random nonce.

-- "challenge_digest" is a 32-octet message containing the hash of the original TokenChallenge, SHA256(TokenChallenge).
+- "challenge_digest" is a 32-octet value containing the hash of the original TokenChallenge, SHA256(TokenChallenge).

 - "token_key_id" is an Nid-octet identifier for the the token authentication